DetlevCM/lustre-build-instructions/lustre_server_rocky8.10.md

 ### build lustre

 As the underlying operating system is now prepared, the lustre server can now be built and installed.
-We condigure lustre while pointing it at the kernel source code that was employed to build the patched kernel.
+We configure lustre while pointing it at the kernel source code that was employed to build the patched kernel.
 An important caveat is that as a local test VM, the kernel was built as root under /root, not necessarily a recommended approach.

 >